Justine-abc/alu-AirBnB_clone/README.md

 .Unit tests to ensure code quality.
 .A web static front-end to display data.

+## Feature Command Interpreter:
-## FeaturCommand Interpreter: Create, read, update, and delete objects via a command-line interface.
+.Create, read, update, and delete objects via a command-line interface.

 .Storage Engine: Serialize and deserialize objects to and from JSON files.
 .Unit Tests: Comprehensive tests to ensure the reliability of the codebase.